aws-samples/sagemaker-custom-project-templates/mlops-multi-account-cdk/mlops-infra/README.md

 ### 2. Manual Deployment

 It is possible to deploy a specific stage (in `pipeline_stack.py` refer to classes inheriting `Stage` class from `aws_cdk`).
-The same is possible to a singular stack (follow the same deployment steps as the pipeline stack).
+The same is possible to a singular stack (follow the same deployment steps as the pipeline stack).  `CoreStage` is a stage defined in `pipeline_stack.py` which contains both the `NetworkingStack` and the `SagemakerStudioStack` and is what the CI/CD pipeline deploys at every deployment stage to the target account of the stage.
+You can deploy this stage manually by following these steps:

 1. Add a custom id to the target stage in `app.py`